rpgreview/papersandpaychecks/pnp.md

 Starting Age: 15+3d4
 Profession Skills: Knowledge (General), Administration, Profession, Carousing, Act, Bully, Inspire, Lie, Seduce

+Description: A manager works with force of personality for their livelihood.
+Which means they get everyone else to do the real work, whereas they make the decisions of what work needs to be done.
+This often means meeting with other managers and arguing over corporate goals, resource allocation, and who is going to buy the third bottle of Maison Veuve Clicquot.
+It is notable that managers have very few practical skills, but they do have some amazing social perks.
+Whilst they may start in exciting jobs in sales, those who toe the line can often find themselves on a very fruitful career.
+Managers start their career at a later age.

 | Level | Wage     |  Perks		|
 |-------|----------|--------------------|
 | 1	| $600     | Tower of Iron Will	|